BigInt numbers represent integers of arbitrary length. They are sometimes needed because a regular integer number can’t safely exceed

 Math.min(a, b, c...)

-Return the greatest/smallest from the arbitrary number of arguments.
+Returns the greatest and smallest from the arbitrary number of arguments.

 There are more functions and constants in

-Math, including trigonometry, you can find them in the docs for the Math object.
+Math object, including trigonometry, which you can find in the docs for the Math object.

 "e"with the zeroes count to the number.
 Like: